mrisher/smtp-sts/mta-sts.md

 Domain.
 Thus for `example.com` the path is `https://mta-sts.example.com/.well-known/mta-sts.txt`.

-The [@!RFC2616] "Content-Type" media type for this resource MUST be "text/plain"; additional charset parameters are allowed.
-When fetching a policy, senders SHOULD validate that the "Content-Type" is as expected, to guard against cases where webservers allow untrusted users to host non-text content (typically, HTML or images) at a user-defined path.
+The [@!RFC7231] "Content-Type" media type for this resource MUST be "text/plain".
+When fetching a policy, senders SHOULD validate that the media type is "text/plain" to guard against cases where webservers allow untrusted users to host non-text content (typically, HTML or images) at a user-defined path.
+Additional "Content-Type" parameters are ignored.

 This resource contains the following line-separated key/value pairs: